cdhorn/CardView/README.md

 The relationship type allows you to select a person against whom the relationship calculator will be applied and any found relationship will be displayed.
 While the status bar provides this in relation to the home person when in a person view this option extends the concept to anyone in the tree.

-The calculated field type exposes calculated data provided through the calculated field plugin interface.
-Several plugins are provided.
-The duration calculator reports on the lifespan of a person, including if living, or for a married couple the duration of the marriage.
-The child number calculator reports on child number and optionally the age of each parent at time of birth and length of time parent married at time of birth.
-The progenitor calculator reports on the oldest paternal and maternal progenitors for a person.
-The marriage age calculator reports the age of each partner at the time of marriage.
-The relationship calculator here, as opposed to the built in one, reports on the closest possible relationship between the two partners in a marriage.
-Finally the occupations calculator examines and reports on all the occupations for a person.
+The calculated field type exposes calculated data provided through the calculated field plugin interface and several plugins are provided.

+* The duration calculator reports on the lifespan of a person, including if living, or for a married couple the duration of the marriage.

+* The child number calculator reports on child number and optionally the age of each parent at time of birth and length of time parent married at time of birth.

+* The progenitor calculator reports on the oldest paternal and maternal progenitors for a person.

+* The marriage age calculator reports the age of each partner at the time of marriage.

+* The relationship calculator here, as opposed to the built in one, reports on the closest possible relationship between the two partners in a marriage.

+* Finally the occupations calculator examines and reports on all the occupations for a person.

+Some field calculators have configuration options available for adjusting their behaviour or output.

 ### Child object indicators